replabrobin/init-nitro-rc/README.md

-# runit-rc
+# init-nitro-rc
-Artix system initialization and shutdown for runit
+Artix system initialization and shutdown for nitro